Offered by the Department of Mathematics

 *The course fee cannot be paid as installments.
 However, students are eligible for Bank Ceylon Student Loan system.
 Please contact Bank of Ceylon, Thummulla Branch for more details.

-On-line Application for 2020 intake
+Application for 2022 intake

 Programme Intended Learning Outcomes